 Early in the year, COVID-19 struck the world.
 I’ll admit, I was skeptical at first about its true danger when reports initially emerged, and wondered if the threat was exaggerated.
 However as cases spread rapidly with deaths across the world, coronavirus demanded to be taken seriously.
 This is no light matter — individuals’ action and inaction inadvertently caused the spread of an unprecedented world pandemic that has caused death, canceled livelihoods, and severely crippled the economy.
 Some assured staying in quarantine would quell the spread, while others argued staying inside made existing cases worse — and the damage had been done, we hadn’t acted soon enough.
 Who to blame always seems to change, and the stories aren’t consistent.
 By contrast, God and His word are constant and never change.

-After the murder of George Floyd, the influence of a powerful political movement, BLM, and the continued violent, angry riots that followed, quarantine seemed to take a back seat.
+After George Floyd’s death, the influence of a powerful political movement, BLM, and the continued violent, angry riots that followed, quarantine seemed to take a back seat.
 Both government officials and citizens are to blame.
 An egregious abuse of power, a violent response damaging innocent bystanders, and a troubling “them vs. us” narrative emerged.
 All of it’s bad.
 God is always good, loves each person unconditionally, and forgives anyone who repents.

 Recently, outings of abuse, sexual in nature and otherwise, have also spread like wildfire.
 Even as of yesterday, in the niche Super Smash Bros. competitive gaming community, it has occurred.
 At best, abuse stories can be proven and the perpetrator is put on ice, which can lead to justice for awful wrongdoings.
 At worst, it becomes a he says/she says situation, and either an abuser gets away with unspeakable acts unscathed, or a completely innocent individual is punished for something they never did.
 In any case, people struggle to find the truth, but God always knows the truth.